 Gabriel Alves de Faria

-Gabriel Alves de Faria is the founder and director of Not Only Voices.
-Gabriel is a Brazilian lawyer, a human rights specialist and an LGBTI activist.
-He holds a law degree from the Federal University of Espirito Santo, a European Master's Degree in Human Rights and Democratisation (E. MA/EIUC - Utrecht University), and an LLM from the Geneva Academy of International Humanitarian Law and Human Rights.
-Among other roles, he has held positions as an intern at the United Nations International Children’s Emergency Fund (UNICEF) in Geneva; as a Researcher in Comparative Sexual Orientation Law at Leiden University in the Netherlands; and as a Legal Fellow and consultant lawyer at the LGBTI Rapporteurship of the Inter-American Commission on Human Rights in Washington DC.
-He lives in DRCongo, where he works as a Human Rights Officer at the United Nations' Peacekeeping Mission (MONUSCO).
-Gabriel is an AIESEC Alumnus.
+Gabriel Alves de Faria is the co-founder and director of Not Only Voices.
+He holds a Bachelor in Law from the Federal University of Espirito Santo in Brazil, a European Master's Degree in Human Rights and Democratisation (E. MA/EIUC - Utrecht University), and an LLM from the Geneva Academy of International Humanitarian Law and Human Rights.
+Among other roles, he has held positions at UNICEF in Geneva; as a Researcher in Comparative Sexual Orientation Law at Leiden University in the Netherlands; as a Legal Fellow and consultant lawyer at the LGBTI Rapporteurship of the Inter-American Commission on Human Rights in Washington DC; and as a Field Coordinator and Human Rights Officer at the United Nations' Peacekeeping Mission (MONUSCO) in the DR Congo.
+He now lives in between Belgium and Brazil and works as an independent consultant.
+He has volunteered for Amnesty International in Ireland and COC in Amsterdam.
+Gabriel won the AIESEC Brazil Alumnus Peace Prize in 2017 and is a Human Rights Campaign's Global Innovator .

 "'The opposite of war isn't peace, it's creation.'"